vuminhkh/tosca-runtime/README.md

 ### Pre-requisite

+* Install Java 8
-* Install docker 1.10.x (compatibility problems can happen with versions below or above)
+* Install docker 1.10.x (the versions below or above 1.10.x might have compatibility issues)

   - For Linux user:

     ```bash
     # Uninstall old version if necessary
-    # Install latest version
     curl -sSL https://get.docker.com/ | sudo sh
     # Add your user to docker group, not necessary but convenient, or else only root can use docker
     sudo usermod -aG docker your-user